r3nya/income_analysis/README.md

 ## Overview

 This Income Analysis Tool is a Rust-based command-line application designed to analyze income data from a CSV file.
 It provides various statistics including total income, average income, highest and lowest income, and a calculation of 24% of the total income.
-The tool can analyze data for specific years (2023 and 2024) or provide an overall analysis.
+The tool can analyze data for specific years or provide an overall analysis.

 ## Features

-- Analyze income data for 2023 and 2024
+- Analyze income data for specific years
 - Calculate overall income statistics
 - Display total income, average income, highest income, and lowest income
 - Calculate and display 24% of the total income